 It can survive in water for about a year (at 37 °C).
 Sometimes it is also a part of healthy human microflora.
-Moreover, it can be on the grain skin, armpit skin and ear skin with healthy individuals (up to 2% people), on the nasal mucous membrane (about 3%), in the pharynx (about 7%) and the digestive tract (3-24%).
+Moreover, it can be on the grain skin, armpit skin and ear skin in healthy individuals (up to 2% of people), on the nasal mucous membrane (about 3%), in the pharynx (about 7%) and the digestive tract (3-24%).

 The ideal pattern of colonic treatments includes three alkalising colon hydrotherapy treatments with sodium bicarbonate, one anti-parasitic implant on the first treatment, one liver and gall bladder stimulating herbal implant on the second treatment, and high strength probiotic implant on the third colonic.

 Like other aerobes, it also synthesizes cytochrome oxidase (indophenol oxidase).
 Pigment formation is a specific sign of great diagnostic importance (with 70-80% clinical isolators)—the phenazine pigment pyocyanine colours the blue-green nutrient medium wound discharge and bandaging material—toxin formation.
 The pathogenic effect has exotoxin properties.
 Further, releasing endotoxins leads to the destruction and disintegration of the bacterial cells.

 Clinical manifestations for Pseudomonas aeruginosa.
 High invasiveness is not typical.
 However, the ubiquitous prevalence of the bacillus makes it the primary pathogen of wound infections and complications.
 The infections, especially those in hospitals, run a grave course.
 And septicemia is fatal for 35 to 75% of patients.